Developik/Developik.github.io/README.md

 # developik.github.io

-You will a quick intro to my skills on this page.
+You will find a quick intro to my skills on this page.